How to Get Started

 - High operational, legal, or financial cost of subtle mistakes

-Discover Hidden Paths, Gaps, and Change Impact
+Discover Hidden Paths, Gaps and Change Effects

 SpecLogician helps developers and AI agents discover behavioral structure that is hard to see from local code alone — then use it for testing, migration, change review, policy-heavy engineering, and semantic observability.